 The cost of body fat transfer is rarely covered by medical insurance because it is generally considered to be a cosmetic procedure.
 When fat transfer surgery is performed after a traumatic injury, some or all costs may be covered by your insurer.
 If the cost of the fat transfer surgery is difficult for you, ask your surgeon about payment plans.
-For financing options and tips, learn more about Patient Financing.

 About the Reviewer of This Article